jeckman/wpbook/README.txt

 WPBook also post notifications automatically to your wall, or the wall of pages for which you are an admin, to which you've added the app, and for which you've granted stream publish permission, when you write a new post.

+Finally, WPBook can also import comments made on your wall (or the wall of a Fan page) in response to excerpts it has posted, and show those in your WordPress blog as full comments.

 WPBook *DOES NOT* (yet) do any of these:
   - Post notifications into your users feeds (except for your posts to your wall)